CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Worn equipment, such as clothing, armor or backpacks do not count, for as long as they're worn.

 Technically, there would actually be five weight levels, the fifth being **too heavy**, which is anything that cannot be reasonably carried.

-For example, a human will never be able to *carry* an entire mountain.
-It is up to the GM to decide on when something is *too heavy* to carry for the character in question.
+> For example, an ordinary human will never be able to *carry* an entire mountain.
+They can carry smaller pieces (rocks), but not all at once.

+It is up to the **GM** to decide on when something is *too heavy* to carry for the character in question.

 # Combat